vrk-kpa/suomifi-ui-components/src/core/Form/ErrorSummary/ErrorSummary.md

     lastNameError !== '' ||
     emailAddressError !== ''
   ) {
-    // Timeout is used to make sure ErrorSummary component has had time to render before setTimeout(() => {
+    // Timeout is used to make sure ErrorSummary component has had
+    // time to render before focusing on the heading setTimeout(() => {
       errorSummaryHeadingRef.current.focus();
     }, 100);